cmesias/2DGameTemplateJS/README.md

 # 2DGameTemplateJS
- A basic 2D template for Javascript.
+ A basic 2D template game template for Javascript.
 It has a square that you can control with 'WASD'.